HsiangHung/Machine_Learning_Note/Dimensionality_Reduction/Autoencoder/README.md

 `\textrm{model.fit(X, X)}`

-In other words, we build a model to predict output similar to input [[Elior Cohen]][Reducing Dimensionality from Dimensionality Reduction Techniques].
+In other words, we build a model to predict output with the same dimension as input and minimum loss on information [[Elior Cohen]][Reducing Dimensionality from Dimensionality Reduction Techniques].
 The way to determine the parameters in the hidden layers is to minimize the difference between original data and autoencoded data (compressed data).